Music producer Russell Simmons denies newspaper reports of new misconduct accusations

 The new allegations reported by the Los Angeles Times dated back to 1983 for one from a member of an all-female hip-hop group who claimed Simmons raped her and included another from a massage therapist who said he exposed himself and asked her to touch him.

+In an Instagram post on Thursday, Simmons used the hashtag #NotMe, in contrast with the #MeToo hashtag used by millions of women on social media to share their stories of sexual abuse.

+“Today, I begin to properly defend myself,” Simmons wrote.
+“My intention is not to diminish the #MeToo movement in anyway, but instead hold my accusers accountable. #NotMe.”

-In his statement responding to the accusations, Simmons said he had already apologized for “instances of thoughtlessness” in his consensual relationships, and had separated himself from his businesses and charities so as not to be a distraction.
+In his statement responding to the accusations, Simmons said he had already apologized for “instances of thoughtlessness” in his consensual relationships.

 Reporting by Gina Cherelus; Editing by Daniel Wallis and Alden Bentley